 Save This Recipe! 💌

-- Add the cocoa powder and beat until completely combined.
+- Add the cocoa powder and beat until fully combined, it should turn a deep rich chocolate brown color.

 How to Make Cake Balls and Attach to Sticks

-- Add the prepared buttercream frosting to the crumbled cake.
+- Add the buttercream to your bowl of crumbled cake.

 How to Dip Cake Pops in Chocolate